tuur12345/StravaWars/readme.md

 ## Implemented Features
 Provide a short description of the actual implemented features in your project
 * user authentication using the Strava API
-* store users and hexagons data in a database
+* storing user and hexagon data in a database
-* load the map with the current hexagon overlay from the database
+* loading the map with the current hexagon overlay from the database
-* converting kudos to stravabucks(ingame currency)
+* converting kudos to stravabucks(in-game currency)
-* buying upgrades
+* buying hexagon upgrades
 * taking over and upgrading hexagons
+* providing an overview of recent activities

 *